zyy5353/Ocamal-Programs-for-the-Reserach-Project-of-Verifying-Transactional-Memories/README.md

 # Verifying-Safety-and-Liveness-for-the-FlexTM-Hybrid-Transactional-Memory
-This folder includes the automomata models implemented with [Ocaml](https://ocaml.org/learn/description.html) in the paper [*Verifying-Safety-and-Liveness-for-the-FlexTM-Hybrid-Transactional-Memory*](http://user.it.uu.se/~yunzh803/date_2013.pdf) (author names are ordered alphabetically) published at the conference [DATE 2013](https://www.date-conference.com/date13/) (Design, Automation & Test in Europe).
+This folder includes the automomata models implemented with [Ocaml](https://ocaml.org/learn/description.html), a functional programming language, in the paper [*Verifying-Safety-and-Liveness-for-the-FlexTM-Hybrid-Transactional-Memory*](http://user.it.uu.se/~yunzh803/date_2013.pdf) (author names are ordered alphabetically) published at the conference [DATE 2013](https://www.date-conference.com/date13/) (Design, Automation & Test in Europe).

 There are six programs in all, each of which represents an automaton based on the model of FlexTM transactional memory (TM) [1], or the model of the TM in general cases [2] with different variations.